rkoktan/scanopy/docs/USER_GUIDE.md

 The primary host will gain all interfaces, services, and properties from the merged hosts.

+### Unclaimed Open Ports

+Any ports that the host has open which were not used to match a specific service will be assigned to an "Unclaimed Open Ports" placeholder service.
+You can transfer ports from this service to other by selecting the port bindings, then clicking "Transfer Ports" on the service you want to transfer them to.

 ### Host Virtualization

 If a host runs Proxmox or Docker, NetVisor tracks which VMs or containers run on it.